 Agency watchdogs report to both the president and Congress, but in a divided government, Devaney said IGs often find themselves in the middle of political disputes that they, as neutral third parties, have no business settling.

 “Congress, in my experience of the 10 years I was an IG, never appreciated the fact that we had to report to the administration, and the administration never respected the fact that we had to report to Congress.
-As a former IG that I admired once said, ‘It’s like straddling barbed wire.
+A former IG that I admired once said, ‘It’s like straddling barbed wire.
 You don’t want to fall off the fence,'” Devaney said.
 “It’s a tough job, and you don’t make friends.”

 However, the RAT Board Devaney chaired from 2009 to 2011 won bipartisan praise for pioneering data analytics tools to flag and detect fraud and improper payments in stimulus funding, while also standing up Recovery.gov to make the spending data transparent to the American public.